Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Microfoundation: A Production Economy with Innovation

 \emph{Innovation quality.} $\;\Xi'(q_t) = \mathbb{E}_t\!\left[\sum_{j=1}^{\infty} M_{t,t+j}\, \alpha_q\, Y_{t+j}/A_{t+j}\right]$, i.e., the marginal cost of innovation equals the expected discounted marginal product of the resulting patent quality operating through \eqref{eq:tfp_law}.

-Equation~\eqref{eq:it_foc} is the central identifying restriction of the microfoundation: it ties IT investment to the \emph{real} marginal product of IT capital, $\eta Y_{t+1}/G_{t+1}$, and to the SDF---not to the secondary-market price of equity, and hence not to the bubble $b_t$.
-This separability is what permits us in Section~\ref{subsubsec:identification} to exclude $b_t$ from the structural regression of $f_t$ on $\mathbf{X}_t$.
+Equation~\eqref{eq:it_foc} is the central identifying restriction of the microfoundation: in the benchmark model it ties IT investment to the \emph{real} marginal product of IT capital, $\eta Y_{t+1}/G_{t+1}$, and to the SDF---not to the secondary-market price of equity, and hence not to the bubble $b_t$.
+This separability is what permits us in Section~\ref{subsubsec:identification} to exclude $b_t$ from the structural regression of $f_t$ on $\mathbf{X}_t$ under the benchmark restrictions.